wp-plugins/miniorange-2-factor-authentication/readme.txt

 * If your phone is lost or stolen or discharged, it offers an alternate login method
 * If your phone is offline, you can use a soft token to login
 * It offers inline registration of users so you can simply activate and configure the plugin and you are all set.

+Feature phone and landline are supported.
+You need to contact info@miniorange.com to enable it.
+Trusted Device, Location, Timeof access and user behavior is also supported.
+You need to enable this by contacting info@miniorange.com

 miniOrange supports 15+ authentication methods.
 For a complete list of authentication methods please visit http://miniorange.com/strong_auth .
 If you want to have any other 2-factor for your WordPress site, <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.